AdobeDocs/genstudio.en/help/user-guide/create/overview.md

 GenStudio [!DNL Create] satisfies three main use cases:

-* **Create new content** - In this use case, use defined [References](/help/user-guide/references/overview.md) (Brands, Products, and Personas) and inspiration content to inform the creation of brand-aligned content.
+* **Create new content** - In this use case, use defined [brand references](/help/user-guide/references/overview.md) (Brands, Products, and Personas) and inspiration content to inform the creation of brand-aligned content.
 * **Re-use existing content** - In this use case, upload an existing email, ad, or image to GenStudio and use the power of Adobe generative AI technology to revise and improve existing content.
 * **Generate variants of content** - In this use case, generate variations of content based on a target [customer persona](/help/user-guide/references/personas.md).
 This functionality allows for experimentation and discovery of high-performing content and allows for cross-channel conversion of content (for example, converting an email to a display ad).